 Coaching moves people from awareness to responsibility to action and results.
 If there are no actions and results, the coaching is not considered effective.

-The last part in developing people or leading people to be more effective toward higher per-formance is that managers need to be supportive.
+Finally, the last part in developing people or leading people to be more effective toward higher performance is that managers need to be supportive.
 Two aspects of the supportive model are the skill and knowledge support (can do) and motivation support (will do).
-Managers and coachees need to jointly work on and identify the clues by asking the following questions:
+Therefore, managers and coachees need to jointly work on and identify the clues by asking the following questions:

 QUALITIES OF GOOD COACHES

 Most of us have had at least one good boss in our work history.
-We believe these bosses may possess some competencies of a good coach.
-The following are the top 10 competencies of a good coach.
+And, we believe these bosses may possess some competencies of a good coach.
+Here are the top 10 competencies of a good coach.

-g) is an efficient and effective gap delineator and bridger
+- an efficient and effective gap delineator and bridger,

-i) is a consciously competent celebrator of human accomplishment
+- a consciously competent celebrator of human accomplishment and

-To be a good coach is hard work.
-It takes a lot of practice and requires continuous self-development.
-The journey as a coach is a long but rewarding one.
+In conclusion, to be a good coach is hard work.
+Hence, it takes a lot of practice and requires continuous self-development.
+However, the journey as a coach is a long but rewarding one.
 How will we know when we have arrived?

 With the best of leaders, When the work is done, The project is completed,

 The people all say, ‘We did it ourselves.’
 Lao Tzu